 Other taxation rules listed are downloaded from WooCommerce and can be linked with DEAR Tax Rules here.

-In case of tax recalculation Tax amount will be overwritten with value calculated by DEAR Taxation rule.
+In the case of tax recalculation, the Tax amount will be overwritten with the value calculated by the DEAR Taxation rule.

-IMPORTANT: Orders will be skipped on download if Taxation mapping not finished!
+IMPORTANT!
+Orders will be skipped on download if tax rules are not mapped.

 Payment Account Mapping

 DEAR can capture payments made against orders in WooCommerce and is able to automatically add payments to a created sale invoice.
 To do this, Payment Account Mapping must be completed on this integration settings screen.
 You must choose an account which is able to receive payments from the chart of accounts.

 This setting is not mandatory – if payment mapping is not completed, orders are still captured and downloaded from WooCommerce, but payments must be manually added to invoices in DEAR.
 Some customers prefer to keep invoices open and then reconcile them with payouts from WooCommerce.